Madregalia!!

 Featured Artists:

 Penny performs throughout the San Francisco Bay & Monterey Bay areas as a singer, bassist, and/or reed player.
 Ms Hanna began performing on the Viola da Gamba as music student with the University of Michigan Consort of Viols, later studying with Judith Davidoff in New York.
 Locally, she has performed in concerts at Colton Hall, UC Davis, UCSC, Cal Berkeley, 1750 Arch St., and with the Santa Cruz Chamber Players & Baroque Festival, Cantiamo!
 Cabrillo, WAVE, Musica Mundana and the Brandenburg Liberation Front.
 She has produced numerous recordings of her own music and her arranging credits include works for Jazz Birds, California Gamba Consort, & Sex Chordae Consort of Viols.
-She is currently the Cabrillo College Stroke Center’s choir instructor, and serves on the boards of The Santa Cruz Chamber Players and The Santa Cruz Baroque Festival.
+She is currently the Cabrillo College Stroke Center’s choir instructor, and serves on the boards of The Santa Cruz Chamber Players.
 Penny has participated in Madregalia!! concerts for several years.

 Francis Toldi, Dulcian